 4. Scoring: The “Golden Point”

-While traditional scoring is the same (15, 30, 40, game), professional padel has introduced a rule that changes everything: the Golden Point.
+While traditional scoring is the same (15, 30, 40, game), professional padel has introduced a rule that changes everything: the golden point.
 Unlike tennis, where deuces can last indefinitely (advantage/deuce), padel (Premier Padel circuit) uses a decisive point at 40-40.
 The receiving team chooses the side, and the winner of this point wins the game.
 This adds immediate dramatic tension.

 5. Using the Walls